billw2/rpi-clone/README.md

 anyway.
 Maybe not a good idea, but the interesting thing about this case is that the sync will actually succeed.
 That's because the root used space includes an almost 2GB file system based swap file (/var/swap) that will be excluded from the sync.
+I haven't yet switched to using the hard disk swap partition.
+This is just a FYI.

 #### USB disk clone to large USB disk
 If you have an extra backup hard drive, you can clone to it and back up